Ten Dog Safety Tips for Autumn

 - Don't leave your dog unattended outside, especially during the cold winter months.

 - Holidays usually mean lots of yummy food, but make sure you don't leave any food out on the counter within reach of your dog.
 Watch out for foods like chocolate, grapes, and raisins.
+If you have a counter-surfer, now is a good time to work on that behavior.

 - Your busy holiday season can take a toll on your dog.
 Make sure you get him out for regular walks and playtime despite your jam-packed schedule.